ryanbinns/ttwatch/README.md

             by the help command (`-h` or `--help` command line options).
 This list can be either space- or comma-separated, or a combination of the two.
 This is a string value.
+7. Ephemeris7Days: specifies that a 7-day GPS ephemeris should be uploaded to the watch, rather than the default 3-day ephemeris.
+                   This is a boolean value.

 The following options only take effect when running the `ttwatchd` daemon: